spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/5-troubleshooting/1-debugging-stream-apps.md

 # Debugging Stream Applications

-Applications should be runnable as a standard Java JAR, invoked via `java -jar`.
+Applications should be runnable as a standard Java JAR, which can be invoked with `java -jar`.
-All dependencies such as databases and messaging middleware should be available and tested manually for connection issues.
+All dependencies (such as databases and messaging middleware) should be available and tested manually for connection issues.
-Running and debugging applications is independent of deploying via SCDF and running on a platform.
+Running and debugging applications is independent of deploying with SCDF and running on a platform.

 ## Project Build Errors

+The following diagram shows a typical debugging process for build errors:

 ```mermaid
 graph TD;